Table of Contents

 The concept of physical education is not new to our culture.
 It also has found mentions in the epics and other books about mythology.
 The first evidence of physical education in ancient times was found to be the practice of yoga.

+Yoga is a great way to get your whole body to move in harmony and challenge yourself to open your body further.
 The term ‘yoga’ comes from the Sanskrit language and means the union of individual consciousness with universal consciousness.
 Yogic practices aim to reach a greater state of mind, where one is free from worldly tensions.
 It aims to reach a point of harmony between a person’s mind, body, and soul.

 Why is physical education important?